 How long does it take to get a building permit approved in Orange County?

 Simple permits take same-day to one week, standard residential permits need 15-30 days, and complex projects requiring engineering review extend to 60-90+ days.
-Plan for revision cycles—most first-time applicants need 2-3 rounds of corrections.
+Plan for revision cycles, as most first-time applicants need 2-3 rounds of corrections.

 Can I save money by doing the permit drawings myself?